 Consistent with legislative requirements the C.E.S.
-Executive Director is authorized to develop and implement a Safe School Climate Plan that contains the essential elements outlined in Public Act 11-232 An Act Concerning the Strengthening of School Bullying Laws.
+Executive Director is authorized to develop and implement a Safe School Climate Plan that contains the essential elements outlined in Public Act 11-232 An Act Concerning the Strengthening of School Bullying Laws, Public Act 19-166 An Act Concerning School Climates and Public Act 21-95, An Act Concerning Assorted Revisions and Additions to the Education Statutes.